khofstadter/bcmi.khofstadter.com/_drafts/2019-02-06-jeff-strong.md

 - How to go in the lower and the upper world?
 - trance music and trance drumming? what is the relationship?
 - make a diagram that shows 0 - 14 hz, devides it into brain rhythms, and illustrates what these brainwaves are for, more internal, more external, more self, less self, ... << not black and white, it's like jin and jang >>>
+- Hi Jeff.
+What difficulties can we face when drumming in our heads [internally] in order to shift awareness - similarly to how you do with the REI program/drum healing?﻿

 ## summary